nds-org/developer-tutorial/README.md

-  "image": "A docker image, formatted as repository/image:version", "description": "A short description of what this service does that will appear in the UI", "access": "external if browser needs to access, internal if other services need to access, none otherwise", "display": "stack if it should be displayed at the top-level in the UI, standalone if it should be displayed under the 'Show Standalones' checkbox" in the UI, none otherwise", "depends": [
+  "image": "A docker image, formatted as repository/image:version", "description": "A short description of what this service does that will appear in the UI", "access": "external if browser needs to access, internal if other services need to access, none otherwise", "display": "stack if it should be displayed at the top-level in the UI, standalone if it should be displayed under the 'Show Standalones' checkbox in the UI, none otherwise", "depends": [
     {
       "key": "The key of another service that this spec depends on",